nelsongcg/political_monitoring/README.md

 ## Use case

-To demonstrate its capabilities retrieving all tweets and retweets that include the work "Bolsonaro" the president of Brazil.
+To demonstrate its capabilities, the system is retrieving all tweets and retweets that include the word "Bolsonaro" the president of Brazil.
 The choice for this query derives from the fact that the president is very active in social media, particularly Twitter, which gives a wealth of data to be analysed.